fuckinbusy/winmem/README.md

 ### Additional Notes:
 - **Error Handling**: Most functions log errors using the `wmLog` function, which outputs to the console.
 You can check the logs for detailed error information.
 - **Memory Protection**: Before reading or writing memory, the library checks if the memory is protected with the appropriate flags.
 If the memory is not protected with these flags, the operation will fail.
-- **Resource Management**: Always call `Deattach` to close handles to processes when they are no longer needed to avoid resource leaks.
+- **Resource Management**: Always call `Detach` to close handles to processes when they are no longer needed to avoid resource leaks.

 ---